radixdlt/typescript-radix-engine-toolkit/README.md

 * The ability to convert manifests into their Abstract Syntax Tree (AST) representation which allows for them to be inspected and analyzed.
 * Full support for all flavors of SBOR allowing clients to perform SBOR encoding and decoding.
 * The ability to perform deterministic mapping of public keys to virtual account addresses, virtual component addresses, and Olympia account addresses.
+* All of the needed features to build a complete programmatic wallet as evident by the iOS and Android wallet which utilize Radix Engine Toolkit wrappers in their respective languages.

 # Functionality